The application process for the next Young Leaders of the Americas (YLAI) Fellowship Program is now closed.

 - Have a demonstrated track record of successfully growing their own business or social venture for at least two (2) years.

 - Are not a U.S. citizen or permanent resident of the United States.

-- Are not U.S. government employees.
+- Are not a U.S. government employee.

-- Are proficient in reading, writing and speaking English.
+- Are proficient in reading, writing, and speaking English.